 Know when and how to fertilize your cherry tree.
 Knowing how much to water a newly planted cherry tree is important too, as is when and how to prune your cherry tree so your trees produce better and more yellow cherry fruit.

-Sweet and sour cherry tree varieties take 3-5 years to become fruit bearing.
-But once they do, be sure to have netting in place to protect your crop.
+Sweet and sour cherry tree varieties take three to five years to become fruit bearing.
+Once they do, however, be sure to have netting in place to protect your crop.
 Birds love cherries too!